osg-htc/technology/docs/release/new-release-series.md

 Build prerequisite packages
 ---------------------------

--   Create a blank `osg-3.X` SVN branch and add `buildsys-macros.elY` packages, one for each supported distro version.
+-   Create a blank `X-main` SVN branch and add `buildsys-macros.elY` packages, one for each supported distro version.
-    As an example, here's what you'd do for osg-3.7 and el8:
+    As an example, here's what you'd do for osg-23 and el8:

     1.  svn copy the buildsys-macros.elX directories from the osg-3.OLD branch and hand-edit it to hardcode the new `osg_version` and `dver` values.

             :::console
             $ cd native/redhat/branches
-            $ svn mkdir osg-3.7
+            $ svn mkdir 23-main
-            $ svn copy osg-3.6/buildsys-macros.el8 osg-3.7/buildsys-macros.el8
+            $ svn copy osg-3.6/buildsys-macros.el8 23-main/buildsys-macros.el8
-            $ cd osg-3.7/buildsys-macros.el8
+            $ cd 23-main/buildsys-macros.el8
             $ $EDITOR osg/*.spec
             ### change the osg_version and dver values as appropriate